antronerds/r2-tutorials/docs/Integrative_analysis_expression_methylation.md

-Step 1: Choosing a combined dataset.
+Step 1: Choosing a combined dataset
 -----

-1. From R2’s perspective, an analysis where multiple datatypes will be combined is an ‘across datasets’ analysis, so we need to select this from the main page in box 1.
+1. From R2’s perspective, an analysis in which multiple datatypes will be combined is an ‘across datasets’ analysis.
+Therefore, we need to select this from the main page in box 1.
 2. The easiest example of a combined analysis would be to simply plot the contents of 2 different types within a single plot.
 To do this, we select ‘view a gene in 2 datatypes’ and click ‘next’.
 3. Since R2 needs to be instructed that overlapping samples may be identified, we create so called collections, which list datasets with overlapping patients.
 In this tutorial, we will make use of a public cohort where both mRNA gene expression as well as Illumina 450k methylation bead chip data is available.
-Select ‘’neuroblastoma_gse54721” from the collection and click ‘next’.
+Select "neuroblastoma_gse54721" from the collection and click ‘next’.
 4. Within the current screen you are able to select 2 datatypes to plot against each other.
 In the current example, only mRNA (Tumor Neuroblastoma - Lavarino - 23 - rma_sketch - u219) and Methylation (Tumor Neuroblastoma - Lavarino - 41 - custom - ilmnhm450) data is available, and within this collection only 1 option can be selected.
 Select the 2 datasets to combine in the pulldowns and type behind the dataset names   ‘DDX1’ in the methylation data box and ‘MYCN’ in the expression data box and click next.
 R2 will automatically identify overlapping samples within the current selection and create ‘subsets’ for both datasets to only allow the overlapping samples for the plot.
 From the perspective of both datasets we can now select the reporter to represent the gene(s) that we indicated on the previous page.
 For now we will keep the preselected reporters.
 Furthermore, we can select the transformation for both datasets and continue to the actual plot.
 Click ‘next’ to advance to the image.
 5. R2 has generated  a XY-plot with the MYCN expression values on the Y-axis against  the methylation ratios on the the X-axis (Figure 1) with the combined annotation of both datasets.
 Annotation is being merged on the basis of the name of a track.
 In a perfect setting this would never result in conflicting data, however sometimes it may happen that the different datasets contain a different annotation.
 In that situation, R2 will concatenate both values by a semicolon and thus create a new group identifier.
 If there is an obvious mistake in one of the datasets, then we appreciate a message to R2-support@amc.uva.nl on this, so that we can correct it accordingly.